 After a series of changes in the early 1990s, the Granada became mainly a cinema.
 Eventually purchased by an independent operator who renamed it EMD Cinema, making it a popular Bollywood cinema in Walthamstow.
 In 2003, the EMD was sold again, screening its last ever film before closing its doors to the public for one last time.

 While the new owners sought permission to convert it into a church, local residents, businesses and politicians campaigned hard for it to preserve its heritage and continued use for what it was famous for – entertainment.
 Local groups, like the McGufﬁn Film Society and Save Walthamstow Cinema, led the passionate campaign that created quite a following.
 Over 1,000 people attended the planning meetings, and nearly every local business supported it.

 The Council engaged consultants to help identify options for the building – a glorious venue but built for a former age.
 The local Waltham Forest Cinema Trust was founded and, working with Soho Theatre, it came forward with an inspiring new vision, respecting the building’s heritage and reinventing its future.

 In 2012 the Council, Waltham Forest Cinema Trust, Soho Theatre and local campaigners won the decisive public inquiry which agreed that the former Granada should have a future as an entertainment venue.
-Now, ahead of its grand reopening in 2023, Leyton Sixth Form students are putting together a collection of stories to create an exhibition about the building and its history to tour across Waltham Forest borough in 2022.
+Now, ahead of its grand reopening, Leyton Sixth Form students are putting together a collection of stories to create an exhibition about the building and its history.